Sydney, NSW

 Facilities

-Public restrooms, showers, cafes and shops are available at Bondi Beach.
+Public restrooms, showers in Marks Park.
+Cafes and shops are available at Bondi Beach.

 Nearby Services